aws-samples/non-profit-blockchain/ngo-lambda/README-events.md

+# To be used with Amazon Event Engine

+Use this README if you are hosting an event with attendees, and you are using Amazon Event Engine to handle the creation of AWS accounts and the pre-provisioning of Managed Blockchain networks in the accounts.

 # Part 6: Read and write to the blockchain with Amazon API Gateway and AWS Lambda

 Part 6 will show you how to publish a REST API with API Gateway and Lambda that invokes chaincode on a Hyperledger Fabric blockchain network running on Amazon Managed Blockchain.
 You will use the NodeJS Hyperledger Fabric SDK within the Lambda function to interface with the blockchain.